 A Road Bike Limits Where You Can Ride.

 You are essentially constrained to riding on paved roads when using a road bike.
-Large bumps, pebbles, roots, and other impediments can’t be overcome by the inflexible frame and low-volume tires without bottoming out.
+The inflexible frame and low-volume tires can’t overcome large bumps, pebbles, roots, and other impediments without bottoming out.

 Additionally, soft surfaces pose a risk.
 The contact patch of the narrow tires is smaller, which causes them to sink into soft sand, mud, and snow.
 Friction prohibits you from riding when the tires sink into soft surfaces.

 A road bike can be equipped with slightly bigger tires to increase its off-road capability.
-For instance, some road frames may accommodate tires that are 40–45 mm wide.
+For instance, some road frames may accommodate 40–45 mm wide tires.
 You should have sufficient traction on these to ride on fire roads, gravel roads, and some easy mountain bike routes.
 With a road bike, you can’t ride a single track, downhill trails, or anything else too challenging.

 This can be a problem if all of your pals ride mountain bikes while you ride a road bike.
 When they go off-road, you won’t be able to ride along with them.

 Compared to broad mountain bike tires, narrow road tires create a less substantial compact patch with the ground.
 Because the tire can no longer generate as much friction with the road, traction is reduced.
-To avoid pinch flats and rim strikes, road tires must be operated at greater pressures than mountain bike tires.
+Road tires must be operated at greater pressures than mountain bike tires to avoid pinch flats and rim strikes.

-Keeping the tire from deforming at the contact patch, lessens traction.
+Keeping the tire from deforming at the contact patch lessens traction.
 Less contact is made with the ground.
-The tread on-road bike tires are often thinner than that on mountain bike tires.
+The tread of on-road bike tires is often thinner than mountain bike tires.
 Riders typically use slicks.
 On flat surfaces, they provide good traction, but if the road is covered in gravel, sand, or other material, they risk losing it.

 It might be challenging to ride a road bike in some conditions due to the lack of traction.
-On sand patches, gravel roads, or other uneven surfaces, you’ll need to ride your road bike with extra caution.
-Riding on slick surfaces, such as wet roads, can be difficult.
+You’ll need to ride your road bike with extra caution on sand patches, gravel roads, or other uneven surfaces.
+It can be difficult depending on slick surfaces, such as wet roads.
 Because your tires can slip more easily on these types of surfaces, you won’t be able to corner, halt, or accelerate as hard.

-Components for road bikes are frequently a little more brittle than those for mountain bikes.
+Components for road bikes are frequently a little more brittle than mountain bikes.
 This is true since road bikes are built with lightweight in mind.
 Durability is somewhat compromised.
-Due to the lack of stress from off-road riding, road bike parts can be a little less resilient.
+Due to the lack of stress from off-road riding, road bike parts can be less resilient.

 For instance, the wheels on road bikes are often weaker than those on mountain bikes.
 The primary cause is that road bike wheels frequently have fewer spokes.
 Instead of 32 spokes, they may have 24.
-Because each spoke must support a greater load, broken spokes are more frequent as a result.
+Because each spoke must support a greater load, broken spokes are more frequent.